What is a racist hate crime?

 Reporting makes a difference...to you, your friends, your community and your life.

 The Police and other criminal justice agencies consider all hate crime to be very serious, including racist and religious hate crime.
-When a case is prosecuted, the courts can impose a stronger sentence under powers from the Criminal Justice Act 2003.
+When a case is prosecuted, the courts can impose a stronger sentence under powers from the Sentencing Act 2020.
 This reflects the priority placed on these crimes.
 The Police have performance targets and measures in place to ensure the service they offer is of the highest standard.